 The only way you are going to get on is if there are enough open seats for you to do so

-There is also a list of non-revs and their priority on the list.
+There is also a list of non-revs; and there is a very specific way they prioritize where individuals fall on the list.

 If there are five other standby ahead of you, you have to wait until they get a seat on the flight, before you can get one.
 If there are no more seats available, you don’t get on that flight.